farizrahman4u/loopgpt/README.md

 -  **Option 1: Via a `.env` file**

-Create a `.env` file in your current working directory and add the following line to it:
+Create a `.env` file in your current working directory (wherever you are going to run L♾️pGPT from) and add the following line to it:

 ```bash
 OPENAI_API_KEY="<your-openai-api-key>"
 ```

+🛑 **IMPORTANT** 🛑

-<span style="color:red">**Windows users: Please make sure "show file extensions" is enabled in your file explorer.
-Otherwise, your file will be named `.env.txt` instead of `.env`.**</span>
+Windows users, please make sure "show file extensions" is enabled in your file explorer.
+Otherwise, your file will be named `.env.txt` instead of `.env`.

 - **Option 2: Via environment variables**